tonyg/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 user and system buffers, CPU cycles, interface access) and yet allows efficient transmission on an association, independent of the widely varying implementation choices possible.
-Until we feel we understand the issues better we have chosen for this version of Delta-tthesimplewindoworcreditflowcontrolmechanism.
-Itworksas follows.
+Until we feel we understand the issues better we have chosen for this version of Delta-t the simple window or credit flow control mechanism.
+It works as follows.

 Each Ack packet contains a window (credit) field indicating the additional number of bits of data, relative to the ASN, that the